aakashharan-creator/PA1/README.md

 ```cpp
 virtual T &top() = 0;
 ```
 * `top` returns the value of the item presently at the top of the stack i.e. the most recently pushed value.
-If the stack is empty throw a `out_of_range` exception
+If the stack is empty throw an `out_of_range` exception

 ```cpp
 virtual T pop() = 0;
 ```
 * `pop` returns the value at the top of the stack, similar to `top` but also removes this item from the stack.
+You are also expected to throw an `out_of_range` exception if the stack is empty

 ```cpp
 virtual void push(const T& e) = 0